-We have analysed the risks within our own business and our supply chain based upon the industry we operate in and the geographical locations in which we conduct business.
+We analyse the risks within our own business and our supply network annually based upon the industry we operate and the geographical locations in which we conduct business.
 We are not aware of any areas in our operations likely to lead to a breach of human rights and modern slavery laws.
 However, we remain committed to never knowingly dealing with any organisation connected to slavery or human trafficking.

 Our business is committed to operating in an ethical and transparent manner.
 In line with that commitment we have incorporated the requirements of the Modern Slavery Act 2015 (the “Act”) into our Code of Business Ethics and our compliance framework.
 We take the upholding of these high standards seriously and do not tolerate slavery or human trafficking within our organisation or from those whom we buy products or services.

 Training, Communication and Raising Concern

 We aim to equip those employees who are involved in procurement activities, with both the knowledge and understanding of the importance of the Act and the role it plays in helping to eradicate modern slavery and trafficking.
 Information on the Act is also included as part of our induction process for new employees through our Induction Compliance Training and the Code of Business Ethics.